dd80189/nba-win-prediction-model/README.md

 # NBA Game Outcome Prediction Model

-This project builds a machine learning model to predict NBA game outcomes using Elo ratings and home court advantage.
+This project predicts NBA game outcomes using Elo ratings and contextual features.
+The model achieves ~68% accuracy, outperforming a simple Elo baseline (~64%), and provides insight into when predictive models succeed and fail in sports analytics.

 ## Dataset
 NBA Elo dataset from FiveThirtyEight.